-Key points in the Neighbourhood Plan which conflict with this submission to the Call for additional sites 1 August 2024 - 31 January 2025 are:
+Key points in the Neighbourhood Plan which conflict with this Call for sites 2023 submission are:

-Policy G1 It is our view that any proposed residential development outside the Built-Up Area Boundary in the submitted NP cannot be supported as the circumstances are not exceptional in this case.
+Policy G1 It is our view that any proposed residential development outside the Built-Up Area Boundary in the made Neighbourhood Plan cannot be supported as the circumstances are not exceptional in this case.
 It has low potential to integrate built development into the existing community so has low sustainability as a site.

 Policy G3 Development proposals are on wholly greenfield land, not on brownfield land.
+This site is adjoined by an industrial site so it may be appropriate for employment development in the parish.